3D-e-Chem/knime-sstea/README.md

 4. Install m2e (Maven integration for Eclipse)

     1. Goto Help > Install new software ...
-    2. Make sure Update site is http://update.knime.org/analytics-platform/3.1 in the pull down list otherwise add it
+    2. Make sure Update site is http://update.knime.org/analytics-platform/3.1 is in the pull down list otherwise add it
     3. Select --all sites-- in work with pulldown
     4. Select m2e (Maven integration for Eclipse)
     5. Install software & restart